 The Medical Curriculum has a Coordinator of Medical Humanities (Mick Beltz) who, along with Dr. Lindsay Snow (see below) has greatly strengthened our efforts at education which is required for a welcoming, safe, and inclusive environment.
-We have offered multiple sessions of LGBTQ Ally Training to both faculty and students medical students have developed a very active and robust UNDSMHS Allies in Medicine student group.
+We have offered multiple sessions of LGBTQ Ally Training to both faculty and students and our Class of 2023 has developed a very active and robust UNDSMHS Allies in Medicine student group.
 They have arranged discussion sessions and talks open to all.
 Examples below are taken from Element 7.6.

-All first-year students take the Harvard "Project Implicit" Implicit Association Test as part of a Phase 1 medical humanities lecture and mandatory small group discussion experience on "IS THE HEALTH CARE SYSTEM "COLOR-BLIND?"
+All first year students take the Harvard "Project Implicit" Implicit Association Test as part of a Block 2 medical humanities lecture and mandatory small group discussion experience on "IS THE HEALTH CARE SYSTEM "COLOR-BLIND?"
 RACIAL AND ETHNIC DISPARITIES IN HEALTH CARE".
 The video "When the Bough Breaks" (racial disparities in health not explained by socioeconomic status differences) is also viewed and then discussed using comprehension questions.

-All first-year medical students participate in a mandatory medical humanities small group discussion session focused on ethical case study analyses focused on disadvantaged populations, sexual orientation and patients that are economically challenged.
+All first year students participate in a mandatory Block 3 medical humanities small group discussion session focused on ethical case study analyses focused on disadvantaged populations, sexual orientation and patients that are economically challenged.
 This activity aims to help students: